 The Group has entered into lease of a motor vehicle under finance lease arrangement.
-On 1 January 2019, the obligations under this finance lease under IAS 17 was reclassified to lease liability arising from the adoption of IFRS 16.
-The carrying amount of ROU assets classified as motor vehicle within Property, Plant and Equipment amounted to \$\$189,000 and \$\$332,000 as at 31 December 2019 and 1 January 2019 respectively.
+The carrying amount of ROU assets classified as motor vehicle within Property, Plant and Equipment amounted to S\$48,000 (2019: S\$189,000) as at end of reporting date.